robotframework/robotframework-RFCP-syllabus/basics.md

   - Using arguments
 - BuiltIn (always available)
 - Standard libraries (automatically installed)
-- External libraries (need to be installed)
+- External libraries
-- Most important available libraries (?)
+    - How to find
+    - How to install
 - Understanding Libdoc HTML outputs

 ## Control structures

 - IF
-  - Evaluating expressions
+  - Evaluating expressions --> variable syntax should be explained
   - ELSE
   - ELSE IF
   - Inline IF
+- Recognise the following:
-- FOR (?)
+  - FOR
-- Not TRY, WHILE, CONTINUE, BREAK
+  - TRY, WHILE, CONTINUE, BREAK

 ## Variables